-Faculty and staff participating in the "RIDEpass" program may elect to have the cost of the pass deducted from their paycheck on a pre-tax basis.
+Faculty and staff participating in the "RIDEpass" program may elect to have the cost of the pass deducted from their paycheck on a post-tax basis.
 Employees not eligible for payroll deduction are required to pay the full fiscal year fee, in advance, by cash, check or money order (made payable to “The Pennsylvania State University”), major credit card (Visa, MasterCard, Discover), or LionCash+.

 For employees paid monthly participating in payroll deduction: